mozilla/gecko-dev/docs/rust-components/topic-guides/remote-settings.md

 :::

+## Getting records

-Clients can then be used to fetch remote settings records.
+`RemoteSettingsClient` instances can be used to fetch remote settings records.
 Records have some standard attributes (`id`, `lastModified`, etc) and also have the `fields` attribute which stores all other JSON data serialized as a string.